CIS565-Fall-2013/Project1-RayTracer/README.md

 * Instructions for building and running your project if they differ from the base code
 * A performance writeup as detailed above.
-* A list of all third-party code used
+* A list of all third-party code used.
+* This Readme file, augmented or replaced as described above in the README section.